4 ways to increase the conversion rate of your WordPress blog

 Hence, analyse your site right now to check its loading time.
 If it is taking longer than 2 seconds to load, here are are some things you can do to get it to load faster…

 a) Switch your hosting: One of the culprits that could be affecting your loading times is your website’s hosting.
 To improve speed, you need to first move to a more robust hosting service.
-For a quick overview of the fasting loading websites, checkout this post on the best WordPress hosting services.
-WPBeginner, bought and tested out the services.
-They also created a table where they listed out the load times, to make it easy for you to choose the right one.
-Choose a service that loads in less than a second.
+For a quick overview of the fastest loading websites, WPBeginner created a table where they listed out the load times of such services, to make it easy for you to choose the right one.
+Choose a service that loads in less than a second, for example, check out of the popular managed WordPress hosting services here.

 b) Reduce and modify images: The number and size of images can also affect loading time.
 If you have too many images on your homepage and blog posts, delete them.
 If all of them are essential to the post, at least reduce their sizes.